gmsarro/2-layerQG/README.md

 ### 2. Eddy Growth Rates Calculation

-This section includes scripts for calculating eddy growth rates for the 2-layer QG model.
+This section includes scripts for calculating eddy growth rates for the 2-layer QG model, only using dry and by including moisture assuming saturation and a temperature-dependent saturation.
 The script also computes the spatial structure of the waves in the most unstable mode.
-These scripts correspond to the analysis discussed in Section 2.6 of Sarro et al. (2024).
+These scripts correspond to the analysis discussed in "Fastest Growth Rate Calculations" section of Sarro et al. (2025).

 ## Contact Information